Multiliteracy: New London Group

-A Pedagogy of Multiliteracies
+"A Pedagogy of Multiliteracies"

-The multiliteracies pedagogical approach involves four key aspects: Situated Practice, Critical Framing, Overt Instruction, and Transformed Practice.
-Situated Practice involves learning that is grounded in students' own life experiences.
-Critical Framing supports students in questioning common sense assumptions found within discourses.
-Overt Instruction is the direct teaching of "metalanguages" in order to help learners understand the components of expressive forms or grammars.
-Transformed Practice is where learners engage in situated practices based in new understandings of literacy practices.
+The multiliteracies pedagogical approach involves four key aspects: situated practice, critical framing, overt instruction, and transformed practice.
+Situated practice involves learning that is grounded in students' own life experiences.
+Critical framing supports students in questioning common sense assumptions found within discourses.
+Overt instruction is the direct teaching of "metalanguages" in order to help learners understand the components of expressive forms or grammars.
+Transformed practice is where learners engage in situated practices based in new understandings of literacy practices.

-Situated Practice
+Situated practice

-Situated practice, originally formulated by the New London Group (1996) as one of the related components of Multiliteracies Pedagogy, is constituted by immersion in meaningful practices within a community of learners who are culturally and linguistically diversified.
+Situated practice, originally formulated by the New London Group (1996) as one of the related components of multiliteracies pedagogy, is constituted by immersion in meaningful practices within a community of learners who are culturally and linguistically diversified.
 It involves situating meaning making in real-world contexts and taking account of the affective and sociocultural needs of learners.
 This aspect of the curriculum needs to draw on the lifeworld experiences of students, as well as their out-of-school communities and discourses, as an integral part of the learning experience.
-In order to apply Situated Practice to curriculum realities, Cope & Kalantzis (2009) reframed it as "experiencing" (p.
+In order to apply situated practice to curriculum realities, Cope and Kalantzis (2009) reframed it as "experiencing" (p.
 184).
 They believe human cognition is situated and contextual, and meanings are grounded in the real world of patterns of experience, action and subjective interest.
 Experiencing takes two forms.